shaqcruz2012/breathereal/userauth.md

 - from rest_framework.decorators import api_view
 - (if this line isn’t showing up check the correct python interpreter is being selected by vs code)
 - If everything is good you should be able to $ npm run build in the front end to have assets populate in django

+Serene Help:
+  .env can look diff ways
+    in .env each line, export <VARNAME>='thevalueofvar' once .env is saved, app does not load (unless direnv or similar) .env.
+Can automate in long term before starting app,
+    source path/to/.env
+    loads environemnt vars you put in .env file into env of terminal when application is ran, can load in the variables from environment venv is python
+    terminal environment

+  use env variables before going live
+    settings.py
+    database variables should live in .env and have export <>
+  source .env vs loaddotenv()

+  OAUTH for Spotify
+    Can create local user account on application that is tied to user spotify [] Django OAuth Libary exists